AdobeDocs/analytics.nl-NL/help/components/locations/locations-manager.md

 ### Een locatie maken

-Voor informatie over het maken van een locatie raadpleegt u [Locaties voor het importeren en exporteren van cloud configureren](/help/components/locations/configure-import-locations.md).
+Voor informatie over hoe te om een plaats tot stand te brengen, zie [ de invoer van de wolk en de uitvoerplaatsen ](/help/components/locations/configure-import-locations.md) vormen.

 <!-- Do I need to add some steps here about how to create a location and then assign that location to be used with DF, DW, or Classifications sets?
 Need to hear back from Ron and team whether we are including this functionality -->